 Diagnostics business for solar power generation

 We are able to diagnose the overall condition of a solar power generation plant.
 We do this by accurately forecasting solar panel service life with technology that can predict deterioration in solar panel encapsulants, a product manufactured and sold by Mitsui Chemicals Tohcello, Inc. for more than 25 years.
 We also draw on our experience in developing and operating the Tahara Solar-Wind™ power generation facility, as well as data accumulated at the prototype power plants located in the Mobara Branch Factory and Sodegaura Center.
 In recent years, we have worked together with investment funds to share data on the volume of power generated at plants nationwide, which have helped us make even more accurate forecasts.
 In addition, we can offer our services to solar power generation plants that have installed increasingly popular storage battery facilities and predict changes in electricity sales volume that may result from restricted output.
-Moreover, in the fast-growing Indian market, we have opened a solar panel testing and certification lab and are currently making preparations to begin accepting BIS certification* testing from December 2019.
+In the fast-growing Indian market, we have opened a solar panel testing and certification lab and are aiming to begin accepting BIS certification* testing during fiscal 2020.

 *BIS (Bureau of Indian Standards) certification is comparable to Japan’s JIS certification but obtainable only through accredited organizations in India.